peritext/peritext/specification/sections/rcc-model.md

 This syntax is particularly aimed at enabling authors to "travel" inside a resource through their text, through a series of contextualizers overload.These typically cover argumentations in which the author provides a "journey" through a resource's contextualization, such as a map, timeline or a book.

-In this case, contextualizer's citeKey is called, and then followed with overloading parameters.
+In this case, contextualizer's id is called, and then followed with overloading parameters.

 Let's say we have the following ``.bib`` content :